laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/html-css-review.md

 **Pseudo-classes** are used to apply settings based either the  state of the elements, such as when a user **hovers** over an element or it's **position** in the HTML.

-In order to target **SMILE** we will go the route of selecting it's position and then the span within it.

 ```css
 p:first-of-type span {